DLR-SC/Overtarget/README.md

  - Maven 3
  - Windows 7 or Linux Computer

+## Quickstart for users
+If you just want to use Overtarget feel free to download it from the Releases section here on GitHub.
+A manual is provided as [PDF](https://github.com/DLR-SC/Overtarget/releases/download/integration_snapshot/Overtarget_Documentation.pdf).

 ## Quickstart

 1. Open your Eclipse and switch to the Git Perspective.